How to strengthen your communication in a hybrid work environment

 If your teams have been working remotely, you likely have some asynchronous communication tools in place.
 But once people are back in the office, it’s tempting to let your Slack® or Teams channel gather dust as you fall back into the habit of side conversations in the hallway.
 Team members who aren’t in the office may be left without the information they need to do their jobs.

-To avoid creating two tiers of team members, make sure to keep remote people in the loop – either by having conversations online or filling them in immediately on what they’ve missed.
+To avoid creating two tiers of team members, be sure to keep remote people in the loop — either by having conversations online or filling them in immediately on what they’ve missed.
 Also, consider using your UC&C chat window during hybrid meetings to increase participation, especially from remote participants.
 Those in the room just need to use their phones or laptops to join in.

 3. Overcommunicate